-Interdepartmental majors, minors, and clusters are an avenue for Rochester undergraduate students to forge their own academic experience by combining courses already offered at the University to create a customized program of study.
+Interdepartmental majors and minors are an avenue for Rochester undergraduate students to forge their own academic experience by combining courses already offered at the University to create a customized program of study.

 Major: Consists of ten core courses (40 credits) from at least two departments, and up to four supplementary courses.
 The major is supervised by two faculty advisors, and is approved by the Committee on Individualized Interdepartmental Programs (CIIP).

 Minor: Consists of six courses (24 credits) and is supervised by one faculty advisor.

 Beginning spring 2021, proposals for interdepartmental clusters through the Multidisciplinary Studies Center (MSC) will not be accepted.
 Interdepartmental clusters available through the cluster search engine (clusters that include 'INT' in the cluster ID) are still available.

 If you have a preliminary idea for a major or minor, you should ask yourself: “Is it possible for me to follow a similar course of study through some combination of existing majors, minors, or certificates?”
 If your answer is “no,” then you may want to consider applying for an interdepartmental program.

 If you have determined that your interests cannot be met within the framework of existing programs at the University, meet with an advisor in the Multidisciplinary Studies Center in order to further explore your options.
 Be particularly careful when your area of interest has a professional as well as a liberal arts orientation.
 Degrees or minors of a pre-professional nature (e.g., pre-med or physical therapy) cannot be approved.

 Students should submit the Interdepartmental Faculty Recommender Agreement Form(s).
 There should be one form per faculty advisor.